MarcGravel/JobJugBackendApi/readme.md

 JobJug API is the backend API for JobJug, a website for simple project management in the contracting industry.

+The JobJug API is designed only to be used with the JobJug website

+See JobJug frontend repo [here](https://github.com/MarcGravel/JobJug)

+Tech stack:

+Backend: Python, Flask, MariaDb

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install.